aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

 "-----END CERTIFICATE-----"
 ```

+Ensure that you update both the Certificate and Private Key sections.
+Leave the rest as-is.

-Once both files are modified, save them in the Cloud9 IDE, but leave them open to make changes if needed later.
+Once both files are modified, save them from the Cloud9 IDE.
+You can leave the tabs open to quickly go back to the files if needed.

 {{%expand "Click to open for detailed step-by-step instructions" %}}